 In 2023 I was a post-doctoral researcher with the CNRS (in the CEREMADE laboratory at Université Paris Dauphine - PSL).
 I worked with Emmanuel Bacry, Antoine Chambaz, and Julie Josse on methods for ensemble time-series prediction.

-I am currently a post-doctoral researcher in the Division of Biostatistics, New York University Grossman School of Medicine.
+I am currently a post-doctoral researcher in the Division of Biostatistics, Department of Population Health, NYU Grossman School of Medicine.
 I am working with Iván Díaz on methods in causal inference.

 My current research interests include causal inference, semi-parametric statistics, and probabilistic forecasting.
 I’m interested in applications in global health, climate change, and political economy.